akatsuki-co/algoacademy/src/docs/c/sorting.md

 ### Counting Sort

-- Time complexity: O(n + k) where n is the number of items and k is the number of possible values
+- Time complexity: O(n + k) where n is the number of items and k is the number of possible values.
+- Space complexity: O(max(n)).
+- Will not work with negative values.

 ---